AshwanthSai/Spotify-ETL/Readme.md

 **Problem Statement** <br>
 <p>You are working with a Social Media and Talent Recognition Company. <br>
-Create an ETL Pipeline, that scrapes the Top 50 Global Tracks daily. <br>
+Create a Database, from Spotify Top 50 Tracks, Scraping Daily for a year.
 Store the music, album and artist data seperately, so that the Talent Agency could swiftly contact the singers for partnerships. </p>